Faster Diffusion Models via Higher-Order Approximation: Introduction

 \subsection{Main contributions}

 Motivated by the limitations of prior work as outlined above, the present paper seeks to strengthen the theoretical and algorithmic development for training-free acceleration of diffusion models.
 More concretely, we propose a novel training-free acceleration algorithm aimed at solving the probability flow ODE.
 Falling under the category of deterministic samplers (except for its initialization), the proposed algorithm exploits high-order Lagrange polynomial interpolation, in conjunction with suitable successive refinement, to approximately calculate the integral derived from the probability flow ODE.
 We prove that, to achieve $\varepsilon$-precision in total variation, it takes our algorithm $\widetilde{O}(\frac{ d^{1+2/K} }{ \varepsilon^{1/K} })$ iterations, or equivalently, in the presence of accurate scores.
 Our theory does not require any smoothness or log-concavity assumptions on the target distribution, making it broadly applicable.
 When only inexact score estimates are available, we demonstrate that the sampling quality degrades gracefully as the score estimation error and the associated Jacobian errors increase.
 Our results outperform \citet{li2024accelerating,wu2024stochastic,li2024provable} by offering better scaling in both $\varepsilon$ and $d$, and improve upon \citet{huang2024convergence} by accommodating a broader set of nonsmooth distributions without assuming higher-order smoothness.
+More broadly, our theory develops a theoretical framework that proves effective for analyzing higher-order accelerated samplers.